The world's oil chokepoint,

 One fifth of world supply.

 The Strait of Hormuz sits between Iran and Oman at the mouth of the Persian Gulf.
-At its narrowest point it is 33 kilometres wide, and roughly 20% of the world's daily oil supply passes through it.
+At its narrowest point it is 33 kilometres wide.
+Roughly 20% of the world's daily oil supply passes through it — about 17–21 million barrels every day.

-Any disruption — an Iranian vessel seizure, a naval confrontation, a closure threat — sends commodity markets moving within hours.
-In periods of elevated US-Iran tension, what is physically happening in the strait is directly relevant to energy traders, shipping analysts, and anyone tracking how a narrow waterway shapes the global economy.
+Any disruption — an Iranian vessel seizure, a naval confrontation, a credible closure threat — sends commodity markets moving within hours.
+What is physically happening in the strait is directly relevant to energy traders, shipping analysts, and anyone tracking how a narrow waterway shapes the global economy.

 What the system